FusionCache/docs/docs/install/run.md

 ## Examples

 <br/>
-Rest only, with default port and read buffer:
+Rest only, with default port and read buffer size:

 `./fusionserver --restQueryIp=10.0.0.1`